Houston Custody Settlement Lawyer

 Contact a Houston Family Law Settlement Lawyer

 Contact Lindamood & Robinson, P.C. today for an appointment with our Houston Settlements Lawyers to discuss a potential settlement in your family law matter.
 At your initial office consultation, you will be informed of the Texas law as it applies to your matter, how long the process takes, the costs involved, and probable outcomes.
-With offices in Houston and League City (by appointment only), we are proud to serve Galveston County, Harris County and surrounding communities.
+With offices in Houston and Galveston County (by appointment only), we are proud to serve Galveston County, Harris County and surrounding communities.